pfichtner/vaadoo/README.md

 ### Default behavior
 1. If a `vaadoo.config` exists → its configuration is used.
-2. If no config is found and **jmolecules** is on the classpath → jmolecules value objects are enhanced.
+2. If no config is found and **jmolecules** is on the classpath → jmolecules value objects and records are enhanced.
 3. If neither applies → **all classes** are enhanced (default fallback).

 ## Integration